canonical/sphinx-docs-starter-pack/CONTRIBUTING.md

 - Cross-references: Use proper reST or MyST syntax
 - Examples: Start minimal, then show options; include verification steps
 - Theme compatibility: Test in both light and dark modes

+### Breaking changes

+Once PRs that introduce a breaking change are reviewed and approved, the `Awaiting release` label is added.
+Merges are held until the next major release.